|

 right through.
 The stop lights are similar, though more dangerous,

 because some people actually stop.
-One way streets? – no such thing.
+One way streets? – no such

-two lane alleys lined with cars.
-I guess that’s what you get when you
+crooked, narrow, two lane alleys lined with cars.
+I guess that’s

-plan your cities around 2000 year old camel trails.
-If you are plowing
+what you get when you plan your cities around 2000 year old camel

-down one of these streets and you need to pass a slower moving car, you
+trails.
+If you are plowing down one of these streets and you need to

-flash your lights and honk your horn, not to be mean, but to warn the
+pass a slower moving car, you flash your lights and honk your horn, not

-slower driver that you are coming.
-The result is a steady din from dawn
+to be mean, but to warn the slower driver that you are coming.
+The

-till late after the sun sets.
-It is a system that they claim works
+is a system that they claim works well, though I have actually witnessed

-why Ramsey drives like he does.
+two wrecks so far.
+Now I know why Ramsey drives like he does.

 Anyway, Dr. Hammad had